inoxlang/inox/docs/shell-basics.md

   - `%int` is a pattern matching integers

-Pipe expressions allow you to store the final result in a variable:
+Pipe expressions enable you to save the final result into a variable:
 ```
 ints = | map [{value: "a"}, {value: 1}] .value | filter $ %int
 ```